I read Robin McKinley’s Deerskin the year it was published 1993. It enthralled me.

 Escaping but close to dying, she finds a deserted cabin.
 Using it as a haven, she spends the winter barely surviving.
 It is only with the intervention of the Moon Goddess is Lissla saved.
-Gifted a After a natural abortion due to her ill health, she struggles to heal until the Moon Goddess transforms her with a disguise.
+After a natural abortion due to her ill health, she struggles to heal until the Moon Goddess transforms her with a disguise.

 Fred from her former self, Lissla finds herself at a neighboring kingdom where she tends the royal prince’s dogs.
 However, her past finds her and the story culminates in a stunning confrontation between her and her father in front of the entire court.